willosbourne/personal-site/profile/content/home/about.md

 # Biography

-Will Osbourne is a web developer who is bad at writing descriptions.
-If you're reading this, you came to the page a bit early.
-Welcome!

-This site, while technically deployed still contains a lot of example framework.
-Not everything on this page is representative of me, and therefore should not be taken as fact.
+Will Osbourne is a student and software developer located in Cincinnati, Ohio.
+He currently attends the University of Cincinnati in the class of 2021 Computer Science program, and works as a web developer at Seven Hills Technology.